-How To Export WooCommerce Customers to CSV, Excel, or XML
+How to Export WooCommerce Customers to CSV, Excel, or XML

-To export your WooCommerce customers, go to WP All Export › New Export in the main WordPress menu and select WooCommerce Customers.
+To export your WooCommerce customers, go to All Export › New Export in the main WordPress menu and select WooCommerce Customers.
 Configure your export using our Drag & Drop interface, then run the export and download your data.

 WordPress Users vs WooCommerce Customers

 A WooCommerce customer is a specific type of WordPress user.

 When someone visits your WooCommerce site and creates a purchase, WooCommerce creates a user account for them.
 This user account is assigned the role of customer with a set of WooCommerce-specific data attached to their account.